enormandeau/mapcomp/README.md

 A tutorial data set of markers for two species and a reference genome are included in MapComp.
 Both the genome and marker data used for the tutorial were created *in silico*.
 As a result, the figures will look too perfect.
-However, the goal of the tutorial is for you to run a full MapComp analysis once so that you then know how to use it on your real data.
-Additionally, the tutorial data serves as an example of the exact format required for the .csv file containing the information about the markers of the different linkage map.
+However, the goal of the tutorial to run a full MapComp analysis once as an example of how to use it with your real data.
+Additionally, the tutorial .csv data file serves as an example of the exact format required for the marker .csv file, which contains the marker information for the analyzed species.

 Once you have produced the figures from the tutorial data, then using MapComp on your data will be as easy as preparing the .csv file, automatically creating